sqlkata/docs/execution/fetching-records.md

 });
 ```

-To stop retrieving chunks simply return false from the invoked action
+To stop retrieving chunks simply use the `Chunk(int chunkSize, Func<IEnumerable<dynamic>, int, bool> func)` overload and return false from the invoked action

 ```cs
 query.Chunk(100, (rows, page) => {